 Total Cost of Ownership—More than Just Your Initial Capital Investment

 When you’re developing new products for digital disruption, forecast your revenue at zero (or near-zero) and understand that you’re making an investment.
-You won’t break even in the first year; but as production extends into the second and third years, it can become an economy of scale and your initial investment starts to pay off.
+You won’t break even in the first year; but as production extends into the second and third years, it can become an economy of scale and your initial capital investment starts to pay off.

 Patience and a realistic forecast are essential—but you also have to manage the risk correctly.